onflow/docs/docs/evm/cadence/batched-evm-transactions.md

 At the end of this section, the transaction now has an reference authorized with the `EVM.Call` [entitlement] to use in the `execute` block which can be used call into EVM.

+You can run a transaction that does just this step here: [`setup_coa.cdc`]

+Since you ran the all-in-one transaction previously, your account already has a COA configured so the transaction above in which case the linked transaction won't do anything.
+You can lookup your Testnet account's EVM address with the script below to confirm you have a COA configured.
+Simply input your Testnet address and click `Run`.

+<iframe sandbox className="flow-runner-iframe" src="https://run.dnz.dev/snippet/beaa2849e4af2f17?colormode=dark&output=horizontal&outputSize=400" width="100%" height="400px"></iframe>

 ### Funding the COA